josepramon/tfm-api/README.md

 ## Usage:

+To start the API in *production mode*, un `npm start`.
+To stop it, `npm stop`.

+To start the API in *development mode*, use one of the gunt tasks.
+In development mode, logs are written to *stdout* and the application files are *watched*, so if anything changes the app is automatically restarted.

 The gruntfile has 2 primary tasks, the default one and one called *dev*.

 The default one starts a simple HTTP server to serve the API.